Allen13x/MTB_smRNA/README.md

 0.smRNA_Candidates -> 1.Target_benchamrking -> 2.Matrix_workflow -> 3.Host-Pathogen_Interactions

-Each folder containts the req.yml file to create a conda environment with all the package needed to run the scripts (except R)
+Each folder containts the req.txt file to create a conda environment with all the package needed to run the scripts (except R)

 ## 0.smRNA_Candidates